KatyMoo25037750/KatyMoo25037750/README.md

 - 👋 Hi, I’m @KatyMoo25037750
 - 👀 I’m interested in Blockchain ecosystems
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning CS50's Introduction to Computer Science, with Harvard
-- 💞️ I’m looking to collaborate in a blockchain project
+- 💞️ I’m looking to collaborate in a blockchain project on the FTM or ETH network, using Solidity
 - 📫 How to reach me... katymoon03@gmail.com
 Thank you for reading!